-Introducing Colombian Jazz, our most popular award-winning specialty coffee.
+Introducing Colombian Jazz, our most popular award-winning speciality coffee blend.

-We have roasted the Colombian Jazz coffee beans to bring the chocolate and caramel notes through, and with careful roasting, we have managed to maintain the amazing fruit finish.
+We are very proud of this coffee, as we have spent a lot of time perfecting the roast profile.
+We have roasted it to bring the chocolate and caramel notes through, and with careful roasting, we have managed to maintain the pleasant cherry finish.
 This is a complex roast that will reward careful extraction.
 It is good 4 days after roasting but hits its best 10 to 14 days after roasting as the balance of all the flavour notes align, and will keep very well.

 Origin of Colombian Coffee Beans

 Colombian coffee is renowned for its exquisite taste and high quality.
 Its origins can be traced back to the 17th century when Jesuit priests brought the first coffee seeds to the country.
 The first documented evidence of coffee in Colombia dates back to 1730, and by the early 19th century, coffee was being grown commercially in the country.